California State Route 283: Route description

+Route 283 is defined in section 583 of the California Streets and Highways Code, and that the highway is "from Route 101 south of Rio Dell to the north end of the Eel River Bridge and Overhead in Rio Dell".

 State Route 283 spurs out of US 101 near Scotia, south of Rio Dell, while carrying US 101 Business from that intersection to the Eel River Bridge.
 After crossing the bridge, SR 283 ends and US 101 Business continues north through the center of Rio Dell to US 101 in the northern part of the city.

 SR 283 includes the length of the Eel River Bridge, keeping its maintenance to Caltrans.
 The bridge itself was built in 1941, when U.S. Route 101 ran through what was then known as Eagle Prairie.
 In 1977, the bridge was renamed the Albert Stanwood Murphy Memorial Bridge, in honor of the Pacific Lumber Company president who assisted the Save the Redwoods League.
 In 1990, the bridge was given a second name, the Eagle Prairie Bridge, in honor of the 50th anniversary of the bridge's construction and the 25th anniversary of Rio Dell's incorporation.

 SR 283 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.